-The capital of a Romanesque column wagons.
+The capital of a Romanesque column 3 July 1410), during which time the river was crossed by 18,000 horsemen, 4,000 infantry and 8,000 supply wagons.
 The entire operation went very smoothly and took the Teutonic Knights by surprise.
 After the army had passed over it, the bridge was floated down the river to today's Ciechocinek, where the troops returning from Grunwald crossed the river again.
 Mystery of the Knights Templar The Order's records mention the arrival in Czerwińsk of a massive fleet under the flag of the Knights Templar.
 The fleet arrived in Czerwińsk after the dissolution of the Order and execution of its Grand Master by King of France Philip the Fair.
 The King wanted to find the treasure of the Knights Templar but he never did.
 As a result of grants from the Dukes of Mazovia, the Knights Templar were known to have three commanderies in Mazovia.
 One of them was located on the bank of the Bug River in Wyszków.
 What was the purpose for the arrival of the Knights Templar in Czerwińsk?
 The Order's records note that the Teutonic Knights were provided room and board by the abbot, for which he was generously compensated.
 Is this where they left some of their treasures?
 This mystery has yet to be solved.

-3 WYSZOGRÓD Castle on the Vistula River Slope The town's name means "high town" and dates back to a time when Konrad of Mazovia had a fortified watchtower built on a tall embankment on the Vistula River, known today as Castle Mountain.
+3 WYSZOGRÓD Castle on the Vistula River S Castle on the Vistula River Slope The town's name means "high town" and dates back to a time when Konrad of Mazovia had a fortified watchtower built on a tall embankment on the Vistula River, known today as Castle Mountain.
 The convenient location on the Vistula River ensured the city's growth.
 The city had a port and traded in cloth, grain and wood products.
 The Dukes of Mazovia lived in Wyszogród from the 13th century.
 In 1313, Wyszogród witnessed the death of a grandson of Konrad of Mazovia, Duke Bolesław II.
 After his passing, the duchy was divided into three provinces.
 A testament to the dukes' legacy is the religious complex built for the Franciscans.
 The church, initially in a Gothic style, was erected in 1406 with the funding provided by Duke Janusz I. Unfortunately, the castle erected in the second half of the 14th century did not survive.
 Its walls were uncovered by archaeologists on Castle Mountain.

-from the Vistula River Museum collection Who built the castle in Wyszogród?
+and Wyszogród Land Museum collection Who built the castle in Wyszogród?